Skip to content

 DTO (Data Transfer Objects)

-Types annotated with table: "false" are not persisted — they exist only as GraphQL types returned by custom resolvers:
+Types that are not persisted to the database — they exist only as API response types returned by custom resolvers:

 • WorkflowExecuteResponse — Response from workflow/experiment execution